gopinaath/iterated-prompts/sqlanywhere/sqlanywhere-to-postgres-on-docker.md

-#  SQL Anywhere to PostgreSQL Migration Prompt
+#  SQL Anywhere to PostgreSQL on Docker Migration Prompt

 ## The Prompt